 - Goldadors do well with an active owner who has had some experience with dogs before.
 S/he should be willing to participate actively in exercising and training this intelligent and social animal.

-Where to find Golden Labrador puppies on sale near you
+Where to find a Golden Labrador

 - Select a reputed breeder.
 He/she should be an ethical breeder who has genuine concern for his animals.